-We refer to this gap as the \emph{context crisis} of repository-scale APR.
-At small scales, LLMs can be given all relevant code in a single prompt.
+This paper refers to this gap as the \emph{context crisis} of repository-scale APR.
+At small scales, LLMs can receive all relevant code in a single prompt.
 At repository scale, however, the model must operate under strict context limits while the bug's cause and manifestation are separated across files, layers, and abstractions.
 Existing tools address this by improving retrieval and by adding agentic planning, but they leave the underlying representation of the repository largely unchanged: a directory of files, occasionally augmented with control-centric graphs.

-We argue that this file-first, control-centered view is misaligned with the causal structure of many real-world bugs and how the development is done in the real world.
+This work argues that this file-first, control-centered view is misaligned with the causal structure of many real-world bugs and how the development is done in the real world.
 Human developers rarely debug or write new code by reading files.
 Instead, they trace the \emph{flow of data}, following a specific object or variable as it is transformed and routed through the system.
-We propose to make data-first mental model explicit and to turn it into the primary substrate on which a LLM-based repair agent lives.
+This paper proposes making the data-first mental model explicit and turning it into the primary substrate on which a LLM-based repair agent lives.

-Our approach has demonstrated good results on several SWE benchmarks, reaching a resolution rate of 87.1\% on SWE-Verified benchmark.
+The proposed approach is evaluated on SWE-bench Verified/Lite and an exploratory OSS study; the main results are reported in Section~\ref{sec:results}.

-The main contributions of this work are as follows:
+The main contributions of this work are as follows.

-\begin{itemize} \item We introduce the \emph{Data-First Transformation Graph} (DTG), a data-centric representation of software repositories that performs a semantic compression of Code Property Graphs and aligns with human debugging strategies. \item We establish connections between the DTG, data-centric optimization frameworks, and Reinforcement Learning, motivating a learning regime in which LLMs reason over graph structure. \item We propose a novel architecture of the DTG-based repair agent and analyze its performance and accuracy on several benchmarks. \end{itemize}